 Worlds Apart: The Two Koreas After Seven Decades of Separation

 Since being divided at the end of World War II and ravaged by conflict in the 1950s, North and South Korea have taken radically different political and economic paths.
-The South is now a robust democracy that plays a key role in the world economy, while the North is a globally isolated dictatorship that presents an outsize military threat.
+The South is now a robust democracy that plays a key role in the world economy, while the North is an impoverished dictatorship that presents an outsize military threat.

-The Kim dynasty in Pyongyang also has a history of coming to the bargaining table dangling the prospect of concessions, only to walk away after extracting economic concessions.
-This time its turn to diplomacy coincides with the dwindling of currency reserves.
+The Kim dynasty in Pyongyang has a history of coming to the bargaining table dangling the prospect of cooperation, only to renege on deals after extracting economic concessions.
+The latest round of diplomacy again coincides with stresses in the North’s economy.

 Yet at times like these the question of reunifying Korea looms large.
 And as these graphics show, along with huge challenges, bringing the two sides back together would also bring enormous benefits.

-The gap between the two Koreas today is far greater than that between East and West Germany when the Berlin Wall came down, and it will probably get wider as the international community presses sanctions.
-A 2015 report from the National Assembly Budget Office estimated that even under a peaceful scenario in which Seoul expanded humanitarian support ahead of a hypothetical reunification in 2026, it could cost about $2.8 trillion to help bring the North’s gross domestic product to two-thirds that of the South’s.
-That’s almost 8 times South Korea’s 2017 annual budget.
+The gap between the two Koreas today is far greater than that between East and West Germany when the Berlin Wall came down, and it will get wider if the international community keeps pressing sanctions.
+A 2015 report from South Korea’s National Assembly Budget Office estimated that even under a peaceful scenario in which Seoul expanded humanitarian support ahead of a hypothetical reunification in 2026, it could cost about $2.8 trillion to help bring the North’s gross domestic product to two-thirds that of the South’s.
+That’s about seven times South Korea’s 2019 budget.

 North Korea is more endowed with natural resources, ranging from coal to rare earths, which would complement South Korea’s industrial output.